AustralianBioCommons/gen3schemadev/docs/gen3schemadev/troubleshooting.md

 ## What Is Data Validation and Why Does It Matter?

 Think of data validation as a quality control checkpoint for information entering a system.
-Just as a form might require an email address to contain an "@" symbol, or a date to be in a specific format, validation ensures that data meets certain rules before it's processed.[10][11][12][13]
+Just as a form might require an email address to contain an "@" symbol, or a date to be in a specific format, validation ensures that data meets certain rules before it's processed.

 In this context, the Pydantic library acts as an automated checker that reads the YAML file and compares it against a predefined set of rules (called a schema).
 This schema acts as a blueprint, specifying what format, structure, and data types are expected.
-If the data doesn't match these rules—for example, if a URL is missing, or a category uses an invalid value—Pydantic stops the process and provides detailed feedback about what went wrong.[12][13][14][15]
+If the data doesn't match these rules—for example, if a URL is missing, or a category uses an invalid value—Pydantic stops the process and provides detailed feedback about what went wrong.

 This prevents errors from propagating through the system and helps maintain data quality and consistency.
-Rather than discovering problems later when the data is being used, validation catches issues immediately, making them easier to identify and fix.[11][16][12]
+Rather than discovering problems later when the data is being used, validation catches issues immediately, making them easier to identify and fix.

 ## What a Full Validation Error Looks Like

 When validation fails, Pydantic generates a detailed error output that shows exactly where problems occurred.
-Here's the complete error output generated from the example input file [input_example_fail.yml](../../examples/input/input_example_fail.yml):[15]
+Here's the complete error output generated from the example input file [input_example_fail.yml](../../examples/input/input_example_fail.yml):

 ```
 Traceback (most recent call last):